abdullahshah5329/BudgetManger/README.md

 # BudgetManger

 #### BudgetManager is a web app that allows users to keep track of their activities and expenses.
-Students can benefit a lot from this as
+Many users especially students can benefit a lot from this as they need to manage their expenses.

+# Tools and Software used:
+  - ## Flask with python
+  - ## HTML and CSS for fronend design
+  - ## Chart.js for creating charts and visualizations for users to view their expenses.

 ## Make sure to have flask and sqlite installed in your machine.